NielsLeenheer/WebSerialReceiptPrinter/README.md

-# webserial-receipt-printer
+# WebSerialReceiptPrinter

 This is an library that allows you to print to a receipt printer using WebSerial.
 This can either be a printer connected using a serial port, or a printer connected in any other way where the driver sets up a virtual serial port for compatiblitity reasons.

-### What does this library do?
+## What does this library do?

 In order to print a receipt on a receipt printer you need to build the receipt and encode it as in the ESC/POS or StarPRNT language.
 You can use the [`ThermalPrinterEncoder`](https://github.com/NielsLeenheer/ThermalPrinterEncoder) library for this.
 You end up with an array of raw bytes that needs to be send to the printer.
 One way to do that is using this library and WebSerial.

-### How to use it?
+## How to use it?

-Load the `webserial-receipt-printer.umd.js` file in the browser and instantiate a `WebSerialReceiptPrinter` object.
+Load the `webserial-receipt-printer.umd.js` file from the `dist` directory in the browser and instantiate a `WebSerialReceiptPrinter` object.

     <script src='webserial-receipt-printer.umd.js'></script>